A call to the call center can be quite nerve-wracking.

 Here, too, customer-customer support presents itself as a solution.
 Nowadays, the community is accessible virtually 24/7.
 As a result, a potential buyer finds support exactly when he or she needs it.
 This will be even more important in the future, as digital natives and therewith, online purchases, continue to increase.

 A Proven Concept Consistently Pursued

-We would be happy to explain to you in a personal discussion how you can activate your community and how this new support can be applied to your products and services.
+We would be happy to explain to you in a personal discussion about how you can activate your community and how this new customer support can be applied to your products and services.